 This isn’t anywhere near the level of becoming the next Fifth Element.
 To me, this is the love child of John Carter and Jupiter Ascending, which is what I feared this was going to be, and it came true.
 Both of those movies have the same pros and cons about them that’s can be said here.

-There might be fans of the source material from the international audiences who will go out and see this, but hopefully, this won’t warranted a sequel.
+There might be fans of the source material from the international audiences who will go out and see this, but hopefully, this won’t warrant a sequel.

 In conclusion, Valerian will have its fun for other people who enjoy dazzling visual glory and design of it all of wanting a cool Sci-Fi adventure, but a messy narrative amongst other things isn’t worth the time.
 While it’s playing, it just makes you wonder what the rest of your day will be like because of how bored you’ll be.